-TripAbrood is a platform for providing personalised travel booking experience for families using an intelligent digital assistant.
-While there are a plethora of products in the travel booking domain, they were not suited for planning a trip, especially for parents travelling with their children.
+TripAbrood is a platform that provides a personalised travel booking experience for families, using an intelligent digital assistant.
+While there are many products in the travel booking domain, they are not well-suited for planning a trip, especially for parents travelling with their children.
 The co-founders of TripAbrood came to us with a mighty proposition to disrupt the online travel booking space.

-Before the Design Sprint, we researched the current trends in travel booking, and the expectations & mindset of travellers in the UK, as the product was to be launched there first.
+Before the Design Sprint, we researched the current trends in travel booking, as well as the expectations and mindset of travellers in the UK, as the product was to be launched there first.
 We also studied the landscape of online travel agents popularly used in the UK to understand their offerings and aspects that need to be improved.

-The founding team of TripAbrood being parents themselves brought a rich perspective to the problem and contributed ideas based on their varied backgrounds.
+The founding team of TripAbrood, being parents themselves, brought rich perspectives and ideas to the problem.

-With everyone on the same page, ideation becomes streamlined.
-Sketches and post-its brought out the ideas and expertise in everyone.
-Passionate discussions and debates led to building upon each other’s ideas and crafting a storyboard of what the ideal solution should look like.
+With everyone on the same page, ideation became streamlined.
+Sketches and Post-its helped bring out everyone's ideas and expertise.
+Passionate discussions and debates helped us build on each other's ideas and craft a storyboard of the ideal solution.

-The solution created in the sprint was quickly created as a digital prototype that can be put in the hands of real users and elicit feedback.
+We quickly turned the solution from the sprint into a digital prototype that could be put in the hands of real users to elicit feedback.

-During the first round of testing, we recruited five users, from London, who have travelled recently with their children.
-Having a good mix of parents with kids of different age groups gave us a well-rounded feedback on the prototype.
-Overall the users were happy with the core offering, and one interviewee even remarked, "A child can probably use it".
+During the first round of testing, we recruited five users from London who travelled recently with their children.
+Having a good mix of parents with kids of different age groups gave us well-rounded feedback on the prototype.
+Overall, the users were happy with the core offering, and one interviewee even remarked, "A child can probably use it".

 We also learnt a lot about what needs to be improved by speaking with users.
-In the following week, we tweaked the designs, re-thought the approach to certain sections and worked on getting the messaging clear - this was a service targeted at family travellers.
-Another round of usability testing ensured we were more close to the mark now than before.
+In the following week, we tweaked the designs, rethought the approach to certain sections and worked on getting the messaging clear.
+Another round of usability testing ensured we were closer to the mark than before.